 Understanding ASC 842

 For many, this challenge is significant.
-Historic leases may not be stored in a central location or include clear language.
-Additionally, embedded leases exist within all sorts of other contracts.
+Historic lease documents may not be stored in a central location or include clear language.
+Additionally, embedded leases may exist within all sorts of other contracts.

 Accounting under ASC 842

-Under ASC 842, all operating leases must be presented on the balance sheet by recording a debit to the right-of-use (ROU) asset, with a corresponding credit for the lease liability.
+Under ASC 842, all operating leases must be presented on the balance sheet by recording a debit to an account referred to as “right-of-use (ROU) asset”, with a corresponding credit for the lease liability.

 Why does this matter?

 The purpose of ASC 842 is to bring most operating leases, which are currently accounted for off-balance sheet, onto the balance sheet.
 This will provide financial statement users a more realistic view of the lease obligations of an individual company.
 This may be particularly important for those looking to buy, sell, or invest in an organization.